Dataset

 You can also explore a report / dashboard widget's result by clicking on it and choose "Explore Data".
 For more details, please refer to Explore Data.

-Share a Dataset
+Share Dataset

 Just like with your reports, dashboard or KPI metric sheets, you can share Datasets to specific users or groups.
 Sharing a folder will automatically share all items inside.